Bobear92/RPG-Campaign-App/README.md

 stuff

-Once that command runs, you can type `heroku open` to get a browser to open up locally with your full-stack application running remotely.
+8: Once that command runs, you can type `heroku open` to get a browser to open up locally with your full-stack application running remotely.

+9: Switch the url's back to development in src/api then push back to git hub